 Hilton Head Island is a culinary paradise and visitors will find plenty of amazing restaurants serving exceptional dishes.
 Sometimes however, cooking at home is nice and it means you can relax and spend time with friends while trying your hand at new dishes.
-Finding fresh food and ingredients is a breeze and the motorcoach resort is armed with barbecue areas to cook for groups.
+Finding fresh food and ingredients is a breeze and the motorcoach resort is the perfect setting to enjoy your deliciously cooked meals.

 Catch of the Day

 Fresh seafood is easy to locate on Hilton Head and it really increases the range of recipes to test.
 You will find at least a dozen fresh fish markets scattered around the island.
 South End Seafood, Barnacle Bill’s, Spanish Wells, Blufton Oyster Company, Benny Hudson and more offer fresh fish and shellfish coming right off the local docks.
 A few of these markets also sell fresh produce, spices and other ingredients that pair well with seafood recipes.
 Make a list of ingredients before arriving or just wing it and grab the best looking fish on display.

 Seafood doesn’t have to be complicated but there are some special recipes that require time to get just right.
 If you want something quick and easy, go for a fresh fish filet that you can throw in a pan of hot oil, barbecue or bake in the motorhome oven.
 Add lemon or lime and serve over rice with steamed or grilled vegetables.
 This makes shopping easy and creates a simple, healthy and efficient meal that works with pretty much any filet you find.